GeoMop/bgem/README.md

 - Compatible boundary shapes can only be retrieved from the final volume, loosing information about it's parts (e.g. boundary of internal hole vs. outer boundary).
 - The regions (physical groups in GMSH) are composed from the shapes, while the compatible geometry requests a single region per shape.
 So it seems logical to assigne regions to the shapes.
 - For thousands of regions, the internal GMSH/OCC algorithms are extremaly slow (probably do to quadratic complexity).
-- 'gmsh-sdk' builds on semantics of GMSH scripting language leading to cumbersome usage from Python, namely for Fields and Options.
+- `gmsh-sdk` builds on semantics of GMSH scripting language leading to cumbersome usage from Python, namely for Fields and Options.